ICS-DB-2/0

 Laser classes are a standardized system used to classify lasers based on their potential hazards to human eyes and skin.
 The classification system helps ensure safety when working with lasers by specifying safety measures and appropriate protective equipment for each class.

-A laser-controlled area label is a safety sign or label used to identify areas where lasers or laser systems are in use, and access is restricted or controlled due to safety concerns.
-These labels are designed to inform individuals that they are entering a space where laser radiation is present, and special precautions or safety measures may be required.
+A laser-controlled area label is used to identify areas where lasers or laser systems are in use, and access is restricted or controlled due to safety concerns.